Electronic Removal: Approval conditions: checklist prior to approval for electronic removal

 - All daily removals, whether to home use or duty suspended, and daily duty liabilities must be recorded by the computer system and made available in the form of computer reports.
 These two daily reports should then be consolidated into monthly reports, which then form part of the supplementary schedule forwarded to the Head Office for compilation of the monthly TP7.

 The above list is not intended to be exhaustive or over-ride good computer audit practice as set by the CAU.
-The conditions, which you impose on the trader, should be agreed with the CAU and LBS and then recorded in the registration letter.
+The conditions, which you impose on the trader, should be agreed with the CAU and LB and then recorded in the registration letter.
 Please advise the Tobacco Team, Ralli Quays of any changes or additions to the above list that you consider necessary or advisable.

 Remember that the particular conditions concerning “electronic removal” apply in addition to the normal conditions for the approval of a registered store.